Multiplicative structures of the immaculate basis of non-commutative symmetric functions

 \section{Abstract}

-We continue our development of a new basis for the non-commutative symmetric functions.
-We give non-commutative versions of the Murghahan-Nakayama and Littlewood-Richardson rules.
-A surprising new relation among non-commutative Littlewood-Richardson coefficients is given with implications to the commutative case.
-We also provide a geometric interpretation for the structure coefficients as integer points satisfying certain inequalities.
+We continue our development of a new basis for the algebra of non-commutative symmetric functions.
+This basis is analogous to the Schur basis for the algebra of symmetric functions, and it shares many of its wonderful properties.
+For instance, in this article we describe non-commutative versions of the Littlewood-Richardson rule and the Murnaghan-Nakayama rule.
+A surprising relation develops among non-commutative Littlewood-Richardson coefficients, which has implications to the commutative case.
+Finally, we interpret these new coefficients geometrically as the number of integer points inside a certain polytope.